 Vehicle Ramming Self-Assessment Tool

-In partnership with Chicago Police Department’s Crime Prevention and Information Center (CPIC), the Cybersecurity and Infrastructure Security Agency (CISA) developed the Vehicle Ramming Self-Assessment Tool to assist federal, state, local law enforcement agencies, and critical infrastructure owners and operators inform planning considerations and protective measures associated with mitigating risk against a vehicle ramming style of attack.
+In partnership with Chicago Police Department’s Crime Prevention and Information Center (CPIC), the Cybersecurity and Infrastructure Security Agency (CISA) developed the Vehicle Ramming Self-Assessment Tool to assist federal, state, local law enforcement agencies, and critical infrastructure owners and operators inform planning considerations and protective measures associated with limiting risk against a vehicle ramming style of attack.

 This document presents all the elements of the Vehicle Ramming Self-Assessment Tool.
 The format is minimal and meant to be a starting point for users to transfer any of the data to other pre-established formats, add images, more descriptions, vulnerabilities and options for consideration (VOFCs), or any other clarifying information.